LiveHelperChat/livehelperchat/README.md

 Live helper chat
 ==============

 It's open-source powered application.
-Witch brings simplicity and usability in one place.
+Which brings simplicity and usability in one place.
 With live helper chat you can bring live support on your site for free.

 Official site:
 http://livehelperchat.com/